A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks

 Transfer learning aims to improve the performance of a machine learning model for a target domain by transferring knowledge from a different, but related source domain.

-\begin{definition}\textbf{(Transfer Learning~\cite{zhuang2020comprehensive})} Given a source domain \(D_S\), and a learning task \(L_S\), a target domain \(D_T\), and learning task \(L_T\), \emph{transfer learning} aims to improve the learning of a target predictive function \(f_T(x)\) in \(D_T\), using the knowledge in \(D_S\) and \(L_S\), where \(D_S \neq D_T\) and \(L_S \neq L_T\). \end{definition}
+\begin{definition*}(\textbf{Transfer Learning}) Given a source domain \(D_S\), and a learning task \(L_S\), a target domain \(D_T\), and learning task \(L_T\), \emph{transfer learning} aims to improve the learning of a target predictive function \(f_T(x)\) in \(D_T\), using the knowledge in \(D_S\) and \(L_S\), where \(D_S \neq D_T\) and \(L_S \neq L_T\) \citep{zhuang2020comprehensive}. \end{definition*}

-Transfer learning is characterized a label shift~\cite{huh2016makes}, which can refer to a shift in the relative distribution of output values (e.g., disease prevalence in a rural hospital vs. urban hospital), or a complete change in the labels available.
-Transfer learning techniques are capable of transferring knowledge from a model trained to identify everyday objects (e.g., cats, planes) in images to a model performing medical image analysis (e.g., ultrasounds, x-rays)~\cite{morid2021scoping}.
-Similar to domain adaptation, transfer learning has been widely applied to HRI (e.g., human task recognition~\cite{ding2018empirical, li2021toward}, emotion recognition~\cite{li2019multisource, quan2023eeg, ma2023cross, nguyen2023meta}).
-There are many transfer learning techniques, which can be categorized based on how knowledge is transferred: instance-based (e.g.,~\cite{chen2022feature, wang2019minimax, wang2019instance}), feature-based (e.g.,~\cite{ren2019new, stuber2018feature, wu2021research}), and parameter-based (e.g.,~\cite{fu2021personalized, huh2016makes, soleimani2021cross, link2022wearable}).
-Instanced and feature-based techniques have had moderate levels of success, but are seldom used in modern applications when compared to parameter-based techniques~\cite{weiss2016survey}.
+Transfer learning is characterized by a label shift \citep{huh2016makes}, either in the relative distribution of output values or a complete change in the available labels.
+Consider the field of affective computing's use of physiological signals \citep{egger2019emotion}.
+Transfer learning techniques attempt to transfer knowledge from a model trained to recognize positive emotions (e.g., awe) to a model attempting to recognize negative emotions (e.g., anger, disgust).
+These techniques are widely applied within HRI application domains (e.g., human task recognition \citep{ding2018empirical, li2021toward}, emotion recognition \citep{li2019multisource, quan2023eeg, ma2023cross, nguyen2023meta}).